MD-CWI/afivo-streamer/documentation/simulations.md

 interaction – at least when the speed of light is assumed to be effectively infinite.
-However, the required accuracy for these two problems is quite different: discharges are much less sensitive t  the amount of photoionization around them than to the electric field.
+However, the required accuracy for these two problems is quite different: discharges are much less sensitive to the amount of photoionization around them than to the electric field.
 The method presented here was thus designed to be fast and flexible, but not necessarily highly accurate.